 In between then and now I lived in a bunch of other places such as Venezuela, where I learned about toucans, and Israel, where I picked watermelons 🍉 all day for weeks, and eventually Japan where I ate whale (first and last time), watched a rooster 🐓 with feathers being carved out of a ginormous block of ice, visited a bronze statue of Buddha that weighs 121 tons and read manga at midnight in a Konbini (convenience store).
-I lived and worked in Japan 🇯🇵 after undergraduate and graduate degrees in Asian Studies.
+I lived and worked in Japan 🇯🇵 after college and graduate degrees in Asian Studies.

 I met my now-husband on a subway platform in Tokyo on our way to dinner at an African food restaurant.
 I think the food was tasty, but I don’t really remember…💖